axibase/atsd/administration/migration/container.md

     FILE: Number of bytes read=6
 ```

-In case of insufficient virtual memory error, adjust Map-Reduce [settings](mr-settings.md) and retry the command with the `-r` flag.
+In case of insufficient virtual memory error, adjust Map-Reduce [settings](mr-settings.md) and retry the command with the `-r` setting.

 ```txt
 17/08/01 10:19:50 INFO mapreduce.Job: Task Id : attempt_1501581371115_0003_m_000000_0, Status : FAILED